+(1) All systems shall be part of OBD Diagnosis and ‘Error logs/Information detected and diagnosed’ shall be part of the vehicle survey.
+This guarantees that errors with indirect effect on system power can be properly detected.

 Remarks for: Repair / replacement of components / part numbers"

 II.
 Justification

 1. The requirements for manipulation devices and manipulation strategies are now proposed for inclusion in Level 1A and Level 2 of UN Regulation No. 154.
 Consequently they should be removed from UN Regulation No. 83.
+This has resulted in the need to update some cross-references in various sections of the Regulation.

 2. The requirement to undertake in-service conformity checks for electric range of pure electric vehicles at low temperatures is optional in Euro 7.
-This Regulation has been updated to align with those requirements.EU Regulation 2024/1257 (EU7) introduces optional tests for ISC for power determination.
+This Regulation has been updated to align with those requirements.

+3 EU Regulation 2024/1257 (EU7) introduces optional tests for ISC for power determination.
 This new Annex provides a description of vehicle selection criteria, test methodology, statistical approach and vehicle survey to fulfill the requirements of reproducible ISC tests.
+This Informal Document proposes amendments to Working Document GRPE/2026/12 to provide clarifications.

+4 Updates have been made to remove some now redundant parameters from the Annex 1 Information Document and Annex 2 Communication.